 7. Manage your pH Levels

 In order to save money on chlorine and other chemicals make sure your spa is at its correct pH before treating the water.
-Maintaining a pH level of 7.2 to 7.6 will ensure that chlorine added to your spa water can work efficiently since a pH of around 7.4 is optimal for chlorine disinfection.
-This ensures you do not waste chlorine at an inefficient pH level, ensuring your spa is more efficient to maintain as well as being cheaper to run.
+Maintaining a pH level of 7.2 to 7.6 will ensure that chlorine added to your spa water can work efficiently so you don’t end up wasting chlorine

-To manage your pH levels first measure the spa water with pH dip tests before adding pH plus or pH minus to your spa where appropriate.
-Please also view our full guide to adjusting pH levels in your Lay-Z-Spa
+To manage your pH levels first measure the spa water with Dip Tests Strips before adding pH plus or pH minus to your spa where appropriate.
+For more help with balancing chemicals, check out our Chemical Guide.

 8. Make use of your Power Saving Timer

-The power saving timer is ideal for ensuring your spa is as cost efficient as possible.
-It prevents wastage of power by allowing you to set the time and duration of the heating cycle for the spa so that you can enjoy your spa at a time of your choosing without having to leave the heater on at all times
+The Power Saving Timer prevents wastage of power by allowing you to set the time and duration of the heating cycle for the spa so that you can enjoy your spa at a time of your choosing without having to leave your Lay-Z-Spa heater on at all times.

 9. Fill from the Warm Tap